POSSIBILITY PARENT

 Striking, hitting, shaking, slapping, yanking, spanking, pinching, whipping, beating, or jerking your child – ever, for any reason – is a sign of your own deep wounds.

-Go get your wounds healed through professional emotional healing processes, immediately and ongoingly, before you become a criminal causing wounds to your own children.
+Go get your wounds healed through professional Emotional Healing Processes, immediately and ongoingly, before you become a criminal causing wounds to your own children.

 When an adult tries to solve their own problem by physically abusing their child, this is time to get call for immediate professional help.